Should I Give a Recorded Statement to an Insurance Company After a Car Accident?

 Working a late shift, sleeping late, and driving the kids to school may have had absolutely nothing to do with the cause of the accident.
 However, the insurance company may argue that you were drowsy and rushed, which contributed to the cause of the accident.
 Under California’s comparative fault laws, your compensation could be greatly reduced if the insurance company convinces a jury you were driving while drowsy and you were speeding because you were in a hurry.

-Call a California Car Accident Attorney For More Information
+Call a West Covina Car Accident Attorney For More Information

 Posted in: Auto Accidents